 In a response to a call by First Lady Michelle Obama and the Partnership for a Healthier America, the Y has expanded its longtime commitment to supporting healthy living by adopting a set of Healthy Eating and Physical Activity (HEPA) standards.
-Based, in part, on years of research and with key partners, the HEPA standards will build a healthier future for our nation's children by creating environments rich in opportunities for healthy eating and physical activities.
+Based, in part, on years of research and with key partners, the HEPA standards will build a healthier future for our nations children by creating environments rich in opportunities for healthy eating and physical activities.
 Some of the practices we are working hard to implement in our early childhood programs are:

-- Having water accessible to children at all times. - Providing only water and unflavored low-fat or non-fat milk for children ages 2 and older. - Providing fruits and vegetables at every meal and snack - Eliminating fried and par-fried foods from our menus. - Eliminating foods that contain trans-fats. - Offering whole-grains as much as possible (whole grain breads, pasta, brown rice, oatmeal) - Provide foods that don't list sugar in the first three ingredients, or that contains 8 grams of sugar or more. - Using staff as role models for healthy eating behavior at all times. - Promoting and supporting exclusive breast feeding (when possible) for six months, and the continuation of breast feeding in conjunction with complementary foods for for 1 year or more.
+- Having water accessible to children at all times. - Providing only water and unflavored low-fat or non-fat milk for children ages 2 and older. - Providing fruits and vegetables at every meal and snack - Eliminating fried and par-fried foods from our menus. - Eliminating foods that contain trans-fats. - Offering whole-grains as much as possible (whole grain breads, pasta, brown rice, oatmeal) - Provide foods that don't list sugar in the first three ingredients, or that contain 8 grams of sugar or more. - Using staff as role models for healthy eating behavior at all times. - Promoting and supporting exclusive breast feeding (when possible) for six months, and the continuation of breast feeding in conjunction with complementary foods for 1 year or more. - Provide children, when environmentally possible, with moderate to vigorous physical activity for 60 minutes every day.
+Staff will role model physical activity by participating in the activities with children. - Provide opportunities for infants to explore their indoor and outdoor environments with adult supervision, with lots of opportunity for "tummy time". - Eliminate screen time in our early childhood programs, except for rare, special occasions for children 3 and older.